prack/livesite/README.md

 To view the sandbox in action, you'll need:

 1. A valid apache instance with php 5.2+ installed.
-2. Knowledge on configuring a virtual host, as there are (unfortunately) a few required apache configuration directives.
+2. Knowledge on configuring a host, as there are (unfortunately) a few required apache configuration directives.
 3. Clones of the support libraries in the 'lib/' subdirectory of your clone.
    You may consider using git submodules for this; or, if you're in a hurry, just clone